William Street, Perth: Route description

 The Horseshoe Bridge takes the road between the Perth railway station and Yagan Square.
 Beyond the bridge, the road continues in its south-south-westerly direction through the Perth CBD.
 It intersects all the major east–west routes.
 At the southern end of the bridge is Wellington Street.
 This is followed by Murray and Hay streets, which are pedestrian malls to the east; and then St Georges Terrace, which is a through-route for vehicular traffic.
-One more block takes it to an intersection with Mounts Bay Road, to the west, and the Esplanade to east.
-After one more block, alongside the Elizabeth Quay Bus Station and railway station, the road ends at Riverside Drive.
+One more block takes it to an intersection with Mounts Bay Road, to the west, and The Esplanade to east.
+After one more block, alongside the Elizabeth Quay bus station and Elizabeth Quay railway station, the road ends at Birdiya Drive.
 This intersection also connects a Mitchell Freeway exit ramp and Kwinana Freeway southbound entrance ramp, components of the Narrows Interchange.

 Public transport

-William Street is serviced by buses running through Northbridge.
-Most of these services deviate via Elizabeth Quay Bus Station before continuing to their destination.
+William Street is serviced by Transperth buses running through Northbridge.
+Most of these services deviate via Elizabeth Quay bus station before continuing to their destination.
+Underneath part of William Street is the William Street tunnel, which carries the Mandurah and Yanchep railway lines.

 Buildings

-There is an entrance to 108 St Georges Terrace (formerly the Bankwest Tower) on William Street.
+There is an entrance to 108 St Georges Terrace on William Street.
 Wesley Church is on the corner of William Street and Hay Street.
-At 427 William St is the Perth Mosque, the oldest mosque in Perth, which opened in 1906.
+At 427 William Street is the Perth Mosque, the oldest mosque in Perth, which opened in 1906.
 Australia Place is further down William Street.
 There is a 24-hour McDonald's, as well as a KFC and Hungry Jack's.
 Both sides of William Street between Wellington Street and Hay Street have recently been redeveloped, Raine Square on the west and Gordon Stephenson House on the east side of the street.